nautobot/nautobot-chatops-cookiecutter/README.md

 - Channel
 - User

 Once completed, open Slack (or whichever chat app client you configured).
-You should be able to run an example command `/chatops_interactive_command hello-world test`, where "chatops_interactive_command" is what was configured for the last question during cookiecutter template generation.
+You should be able to run an example command `/chatops_interactive_command my-plugin test`, where "chatops_interactive_command" is what was configured for the last question during cookiecutter template generation.